AdobeDocs/adobeio-events/intro/webhook_docs_intro.md

 Before you can register a webhook, the webhook needs to be online and operational.
 If not, then the registration will fail.
 So you need to take care of setting that up first.
 Your webhook must be hosted on a server.
 For development, you may use localhost along with a tool like ngrok (see below).

-Your webhook needs to
+For production, your webhook needs to:

--   be accessible from the internet (localhost won't work)
+- Be accessible from the internet (not using localhost)
--   be reachable over HTTPS
+- Be reachable over HTTPS
--   correctly respond to a "challenge" request
+- Correctly respond to a "challenge" request

 ### The challenge request

 When registering a webhook, Adobe I/O Events will first try to verify that the URL is valid.
 To do this, it sends an HTTP GET request, with a `challenge` query parameter.
 The webhook should respond with a body containing the value of the `challenge` query parameter.

+### Request

 ```http
 GET https://acme.example.com?challenge=8ec8d794-e0ab-42df-9017-e3dada8e84f7